DMackRus/DMackRus/README.md

 ## Hi, I'm Dave👋

-I am a PhD student at the University of Leeds working on **robotic manipulation!**
+I am a Postdoctoral researcher at the University of Leeds working on **robotic manipulation!**

 The general work of my PhD has been focused on methods of using approximations / simplifications to speed up trajectory optimisation, especially for manipulation in clutter.
 The two main pieces of work of my PhD so far have been on the following: